Discovery Server

 Note

-When a network change occurs or a new node is added, you may need to restart the ros2 daemon to see it with ros2cli.
-You may also need to call ros2 topic list twice to get a full list of topics.
+When a network change occurs or a robot ROS service or robot is rebooted, you may need to restart the ros2 daemon to see the changes with the ROS 2 command line tools (ros2cli).

-• A convenient script to configure the user PC exists in the turtlebot4_setup repo.
+A convenient script to configure the user PC exists in the turtlebot4_setup repo.

 To download and run the script, call: